jubilantdeenie/react-my-reads/README.md

 In addition to the Udacity Building With React coursework, this project was created referencing the React library. https://reactjs.org/tutorial/tutorial.html

 Many thanks to Maeva NAP for her excellent walk-through video on this assignment.
 It was consulted in the completion of this project. https://www.youtube.com/watch?v=i6L2jLHV9j8

+## Notes

+The full history of this project can be found in the original repository on GitHub.

+Grow With Google- My-Reads https://github.com/jubilantdeenie/grow-with-google/tree/master/my-reads